paulbland/cryptobot2000/notes.md

   * coinbase
   * **gdax**

-  = shoudl use gdax, but what can i learn from different buy/sell prices?
+  = should use gdax, but what can i learn from different buy/sell prices?
-  = what if i use gdax and amek acutaly prucase price slightly higher/lower?
+  = what if i use gdax and make actual purchase price slightly higher/lower?

 # 2 period:
-  * last 30 days
+  * **last 30 days**
   * since peak (40 days)
-  * **since movement (90 days)**
+  * since movement (90 days)

-  = really thinking abotut just always looking at last 30 days

 # 3 crash:
   * **with crash**